Hsgalaxy-Kim/E3DPC-GZSL/README.md

   ```
 We probide our pre-trained model parameter in [this link](https://drive.google.com/drive/folders/1TSatQhLHBvVeAnqTUFMaMvGeVIpRdx-j?usp=sharing).

-## The code will be released soon.
+## The SemanticKITTI code will be released soon.

 ## Quantitative results